p1982/Hospital-Appointment-Scheduler/README.md

 Register as a patient using the /auth/register endpoint.
 Log in to receive a JWT token.
 Use the token to access protected endpoints and manage appointments.
-Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.